stefmolin/data-morph/README.md

 We may also look into providing an easy-to-use API for generating these types of data sets from your own data, with the goal of making it easy to generate good test data for use in unit tests.

+Another goal is to provide an API for "anonymizing" data sets.
+If the desired statistical properties can be preserved while adding noise to the underlying values, this could be a useful technique for protecting the privacy of study participants or users when publishing a dataset online.